vafeenLabs/Coursework_6-semester/README.md

 * [Getting Started](#getting-started)

 ## Installation

 Follow these simple steps:
 1. Download the `.apk` file from [releases](https://github.com/vafeen/UniversitySchedule/releases) (or just click [this](https://github.com/vafeen/UniversitySchedule/releases/latest/download/app-release.apk))
 2. Approve the installation of the software on your device
 3. Have fun!

 ## Features

 - Supported languages: **English**, **Russian**
 - Supported themes: **Dark**, **Light**
 - Works by creating a connection between **Google Sheets** and the **App** itself.
 - Notifications 15 mins before a class for a week in advance
 - Notes about lesson (enable it in **settings**)
+- Role: teacher or student
+- Choosing group for student role
+- Links of courses in Moodle

 ### Main screen

 - Shows you all of the classes for each day
 - Indicates what class is going on right now and what will be the next one
 - If you’ve chosen a subgroup in **settings**, it will show you only this subgroup's classes; otherwise — all classes